BinChenOPEN/Wood-Microstructure-Modeling/README.md

 ## Key features in the generated microstructure
 - Ray cells are included in the wood structure.
 For birch, each group includes two columns of ray cells.
 Regarding to spruce, each group includes a single column of ray cells.
 - The ray cells will distort the fibers nearby, to mimic the real wood growth.
 - The impact of the ray cells in constraint into a small region.
 - Randomness is applied on fibers, vessels, and ray cells.
+- Vessels can be involved in the microstructure.
+There could be isolated vessels, double-vessel clusters or triple-vessel cluster.
 - The fibers and vessels are distorted by the distortion map, which influences only the fibers nearby.
+- Of course, the structure without vessel or ray cell can be easily generated.
 - In spruce, the difference between early wood and late wood is simulated.
 The late fibers are compressed more, with thicker cell walls.

 ## Note